cloudControl/documentation/Add-on Documentation/Data Processing/GroupDocs.md

-#Groupdocs

-This quickstart will get you going with the GroupDocs Java sample app on cloudcontrol.
+#GroupDocs

+GroupDocs is a one-stop-shop for your document management requirements.

-## Prerequisites
+## Adding GroupDocs

-* A cloudcontrol user account with [cloudcontrol toolbelt](https://toolbelt.cloudcontrol.com/) installed on the local workstation.
-* Add GroupDocs addon to your app.
+GroupDocs can be added by executing the command addon.add:

+    $ cctrlapp APP_NAME/DEPLOYMENT addon.add groupdocs.PLAN_NAME

-## Add GroupDocs Add-on to your app
+## Removing GroupDocs

-	:::term
+Similarly, the Add-on can be removed from the deployment easily using addon.remove:

-    $ cctrlapp APP_NAME/DEPLOYMENT addons.add groupdocs.PLAN
+    $ cctrlapp APP_NAME/DEPLOYMENT addon.remove groupdocs.PLAN_NAME
-    -----> Adding groupdocs to sharp-mountain-4006... done

-## Clone the sample repository to your local folder

-	:::term
+## Sample GroupDocs app

+If you just want to try GroupDocs out but haven't got any app running yet, you can clone the GroupDocs sample app:

 	$ git clone git://github.com/groupdocs/groupdocs-cloudcontrol-examples-for-python.git

-## Store Your App in Git

-    :::term
+Store the app on Git:

 	$ cd groupdocs-cloudcontrol-examples-for-python
     $ git init
     $ git add .
     $ git commit -m "init"

-## Deploy to cloudcontrol/default

-Create the app on the default stack:
+Create your app on the Python cloudControl stack:

-    :::term
     $ cctrlapp APP_NAME create python
-    Git remote cloudcontrol added

-Deploy your code:

-    :::term
+Push and deploy the code:

     $ cctrlapp APP_NAME push
 	$ cctrlapp APP_NAME deploy

-## Live running app
-This sample app is also running live on cloudcontrol.
+This sample app is also running live on cloudControl.
 To view and try, please open [http://groupdocspython.cloudcontrolapp.com/](http://groupdocspython.cloudcontrolapp.com/).